 With him or without, her own performances were widely appreciated.
 Director/writer Billy Wilder called the pair: “the two most original actors I ever worked with.“

-Lanchester would have her defining, iconic role in the fabulous Bride Of Frankenstein (1935), directed by the amazingly talented, openly filmmaker gay, James Whale.
-In that classic film she also plays Mary Wollstonecraft Shelley, the talented young woman who wrote the original Frankenstein novel in 1818.
+Lanchester would have her defining, iconic role in the fabulous Bride Of Frankenstein (1935), directed by the amazingly talented, openly gay filmmaker, James Whale.
+In the film she also plays Mary Wollstonecraft Shelley, the young woman who wrote the Frankenstein novel in 1818.
 This movie’s Bride remains, without a doubt, the most famous female monster in film history.
 One of my favorite films, gay director/screenwriter Bill Condon’s Gods And Monsters (1998), based on the terrific novel by my friend Christopher Bram, pays homage to the creators of that 1935 production, with Rosalind Ayres smartly portraying Lanchester.